Read more about

-The Saint Lawrence Lowlands of Canada is a bowl-shaped area found in the province of Ontario in Canada.
+The Saint Lawrence Lowlands of Canada is a bowl-shaped area found in the provinces of Ontario and Quebec in Canada.
 During the last glacial period, the ice sheet pushed the area downwards, and the soil deposited deeper into the Earth.
 After the ice sheet melted, the area took a shape of the Lake and with the presence of the deep fault line, the water siphoned into the ocean belt.
 It lies in the southeast part of Canada, stretches from the low-lying area, from the Great Lakes to the St. Lawrence River, and is around 46,000 square kilometers.
 The Canadian Shield bounds the region, and comprises of the peninsula of southern Ontario.
 However, the area is small, but it is popular for the increased agricultural productivity, high degree of urbanization and industrialization.

 The formation of the Saint Lawrence Lowlands is the result of last continental glaciations, and followed the marine submergence, emergence, river erosion and lastly the deposition.
 The deposits that exposed in the valley further indicated the weathering, and deposits of the river gravel.
 The interval lasted from 70,000 to 34,000 years ago, and the last glaciations covered the area around 18,000 years ago.
 Further, some 10,000 years ago, the lowlands rose rapidly somewhere around 20 meters per century.
 The present course of the river formed 6,500 years ago as the Saint Lawrence drained its channel near Quebec.
 Before the French arrived in this area, mostly the Iroquoian people use to live in this area in the year 1535.
 After their arrival, they started carrying out strip farming near the Saint Lawrence River.
 The area is rich in various minerals, and one can find fresh water, hardwood forests, and good quality soil in the area.